Main Page Content

 How do you test for TB?

-Screening for TB is done by a tuberculin skin test (TST) or an Interferon-Gamma Release Assay (IGRA) blood test.
-Your health care provider may recommend one or both of these tests.
-A positive TST or IGRA result means a person has the TB germ in their body.
+Your health care provider may recommend one or both tests.
+A positive TST or IGRA result means a person has the TB bacteria in their body.
 A physical exam and chest x-ray are needed to check for TB disease; further testing may also be needed.

 How is TB treated?